 OPERATING SYSTEMS: Two primary IBM licensed program products are currently available to support the 8100 system hardware.
-The Distributed Processing Programming Executive (DDPX) is a general multi-purpose operating system for commercial, interactive, scientific, and plant floor applications.
-It supports a number of optional licensed programs, including COBOL, FORTRAN, SORT, and a Development Management System.
-The Distributed Processing Control Executive (DPCX) is a multi-application, display-oriented system designed to be implemented in an environment of strong central control.
+The Distributed Processing Control Executive (DPCX) is a display-oriented system designed to be implemented in an environment of strong central control.
 It provides functions for interactive processing at the distributed site as well as between the host and the distributed site.
 DPCX is upward-compatible from the IBM 3790.
+The Distributed Processing Programming Executive (DPPX) is a general-purpose, transaction-oriented operating system that supports a number of optional licensed programs, including COBOL and FORTRAN.